 that would release the

-two bare knees adjusting themselves.
+by two bare knees adjusting themselves.
 I took in the bottom fringe of a lightweight sweater,

-my eyes.
+as I was thinking this.
 And just as I was bent down lowest, just at the moment I was most vulnerable,

-Because then everything went black.
+Because then is when everything went black.